-The study was performed using two different types of sensing optical fibers which provide a platform for efficient light coupling and interaction with the surrounding medium.
-The first sensor system is based in a side-polished optical fiber from Phoenix Photonics®, also called as D-shape as the structure formed in the fiber cladding.
+The study was performed using two different types of sensing optical fibers that provide a platform for efficient light coupling and interaction with the surrounding medium.
+The first sensor system is based on a side-polished optical fiber from Phoenix Photonics, also called D-shape as the structure formed in the fiber cladding.
 The aim is to remove a section of the cladding to gain access to the evanescent field.
-The polished region length is ~17 mm, following a fiber profile as the one depicted in Fig. 1.
+The polished region length is ~ 17 mm, following a fiber profile as the one depicted in Fig. 1.